FarronF/limerick-council-meetings/meetings/2016/10/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Municipal District of Cappamore-Kilmallock - 15th September 2016.md

 plans included a garden for meditation, spaces for women’s groups and youth groups to meet,

-a one bedroom apartment to rent and office space which would also be available to rent.--- 6
+a one bedroom apartment to rent and office space which would also be available to rent.
+---
+6

 Members thanked Ms. Moore for her very interesting presentation and stated they would fully